karfekr/obsidian-persian-calendar/README.md

 - Ability to set the Lunar Hijri calendar based on **Iran's Crescent Committee** or **Saudi Arabia's Umm al-Qura**
 - Option to display the Gregorian or Lunar Hijri calendar as supplementary calendars
 - Ability to use a dedicated date picker when setting a property with type `date`
+- Users can use this plugin's default font named "Persian Calendar"

 </div>